Instrumental Variable Quantile Regression with Misclassification: Identified set for the structural quantile function

 \section{Identified set for the structural quantile function}

-This section considers the use of the potentially misclassified treatment variable $D$ and provides the sharp identified set for the structural quantile function $q(\cdot,\tau)$.
-To extract some information about the truth $D^\ast$ from its measurement $D$, I impose restrictions on the misclassification probabilities. \begin{assumption} (i) For each $d^\ast=0,1$, $P(D\ne D^\ast\mid D^\ast=d^\ast,Y,Z)$ is a constant, denoted by $p_{d^\ast}$. (ii) $p_0+p_1<1$. \end{assumption} Assumption \ref{missclass} (i) is that the measurement error does not depend on $(Y,Z)$.
-It is a widely-used assumption in the literature on measurement error (e.g., \citealp{mahajan:2006}; \citealp{lewbel:2007}; and \citealp{hu:2008}).
-Assumption \ref{missclass} (ii) is that the measurement $D$ is positively correlated with the true treatment variable $D^\ast$ as in \cite{hausman/abrevaya/schott-morton:1998}.
+This section considers use of a potentially misclassified treatment variable $D$ and provides the sharp identified set for the structural quantile function $q(\cdot,\tau)$.
+To extract some information about the true treatment $D^\ast$ from its measurement $D$, the following restrictions on the misclassification probabilities are imposed. \begin{assumption} (i) $(Pr(D=1\mid D^\ast=0,Y,Z),Pr(D=0\mid D^\ast=1,Y,Z))=(\pi_0,\pi_1)$ for some constants $(\pi_0,\pi_1)$. (ii) $Pr(D\ne D^\ast\mid D^\ast=0,Y,Z)+Pr(D\ne D^\ast\mid D^\ast=1,Y,Z)<1$. \end{assumption} Assumption \ref{missclass} (i) is that the measurement error does not depend on $(Y,Z)$.
+Assumption \ref{missclass} (ii) is that the measurement $D$ is positively correlated with the true treatment variable $D^\ast$.
+These assumptions are widely used in the literature on misclassification (e.g., \citealp{hausman/abrevaya/schott-morton:1998}, \citealp{mahajan:2006}; \citealp{lewbel:2007}; and \citealp{hu:2008}).